privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

   ; Note: An adtech can use either
   ; buyerReportingId or
   ; buyerAndSellerReportingId
-  ; Note: Currently reporting Ids are not in
-  ; scope of Protected Audience for Android
-  ; and Protected App Signal for Android.
 }

-; In case of multiseller auction, the associated data for the ; ghost winner will be returned so that the ghost winning bid can ; be scored during top level auction GhostWinnerForTopLevelAuction = {
-  adRenderUrl: tstr,
-  ; The ad render url corresponding
-  ; to ghost winner

-  ? adComponentRenderUrls: [* tstr],
-  ; Render URLs for ads which are
-  ; components of the main ghost winning ad

-  modifiedBid: float,
-  ; Modified bid price corresponding
-  ; to ghost winning bid

-  ? bidCurrency: tstr,
-  ; Optional.
-Indicates the currency
-  ; used for the bid price

-  ? adMetadata: json,
-  ; Arbitrary metadata associated
-  ; with ghost winner to pass to the
-  ; top-level seller

-  buyerAndSellerReportingId: tstr
-  ; BuyerAndSellerReportingId of
-  ; the ghost winning Ad
-}

-; Private aggregation signals for the ghost winner
-; Single seller auctions: This would correspond to a ghost ; winner if available GhostWinnerPrivateAggregationSignals = {
-  bucket: bytes,
-  ; 128 bit integer in the form
-  ; of bytestring

-  value: int
-  ; Note: Event type is "reserved.loss" and bid rejection ; reason is 8 when K-Anonymity threshold is not met }

 ; Data for the ghost winner sent back to the client